learn-academy-2020-charlie/week-6-assessment-ericagates/interview-questions.md

 5. Consider the Rails routes below.
 Describe the responsibility of each route.

 method="GET"    /users
-This route retreives and displays all users in the database
+This route retreives and displays all users in the database, index

 method="GET"    /users/1
-This route retrieves and displays the single user with the id passed in the params.
+This route retrieves and displays the single user with the id passed in the params. show

 method="GET"    /users/new
 This route is the intermediate step between reading and creating a new user in the database.
-It is used to display the form to gather information before creating the new user.
+It is used to display the form to gather information before creating the new user. new

 method="GET"    /users/edit/1
+This route is used to edit a user, edit

 method="POST"   /users/
-This route creates a new user in the database.
+This route creates a new user in the database.   create

 method="PUT"    /users/1
-This route updates the single user with the id passed in the params.
+This route updates the single user with the id passed in the params. update

 method="DELETE" /users/1
-This route deletes the single user with the id passed in the params.
+This route deletes the single user with the id passed in the params. destroy